 Hi, My name is Laura and I’m looking to get into data analytics.
 I have a passion for numbers, statistics, graphs, data modeling and I’m an Excel guru.
 My past roles have been rooted in human resources and recruiting and in the last 3 years, my focus in my positions shifted to using data to help optimize our recruitment strategy and marketing spend.
 To me, data analytics is very closely related to recruiting because, in this market, it really is a numbers game.
 My passion for understanding how to interpret data as well as my experience in building analysis programs make me a great candidate.
 Do you think we can connect to chat a bit more?

 There are plenty of options in crafting a great elevator pitch.
 Now that you have 3 specific options, there’s no reason to stumble when prompted to introduce yourself.
 In addition, when you perfect your method, you can use pitches to introduce members of your network to one another which can be a powerful business tool.
-For more tips on resumes, applying fast, asking the right questions and more, share, follow us and subscribe to our newsletter.
+For more tips on resumes, applying fast, asking the right questions and more, share, and follow us.
 LeadingEdge Personnel strives to be the best staffing agency and employer in Austin and San Antonio.
 To see our current openings, click here!